Hawaii Chapter 46

 Saturday, May 7, 1983

 Susan gave me a beautiful Hawaiian shirt before I left.
 She told me it was because she was grateful for all the mending I had done for her.
-The price tag was still on the shirt.
-I have never had such an expensive shirt before!

 His parents also gave me a lei.
 It was made out of bright red roses.
 Then they sang a Hawaiian song for me.
 I think they like me.
 It’s been nice visiting with them.

-Dave drove me to the airport.
-After we checked in my suitcase, we still had some time together.
-Even though it was dark, we went to the beach and lay on a blanket on the soft sand.
-While we were together, Dave asked me some questions about my past.
-I don’t like talking about it, because I know it is hard to understand.
-But I answered his questions truthfully.
-Dave was confused about my life and ended up having so many questions that I almost missed the plane.
 It was hard for us to part.
 Then Dave said the quote that he has said to me so many times before, “Absence makes the heart grow fonder.”
 I responded with the quote that I have said so many times before, “Out of sight, out of mind.”
-Dave smiled, then he told me that he would see me again in July during his school break.
+Dave smiled, then told me he would see me again in July, during his school break.
 He added, “Before we know it, summer will be here.”

 I hated to board the plane alone.
 As I flew to Utah, I was scared to see Mom again.
 I hoped that she wouldn’t be too upset with me for going to Hawaii.